lmco/mcf/SECURITY.md

 ```

 The `auth.strategy` section tells MBEE which authentication module or *strategy*
-to used.
+to use.
 The `auth.ldap` section is required for the LDAP strategy and is used
 to pass LDAP-specific information into MBEE.

-Also important to note is the `auth.token` and `auth.session` configuration.
+Also important to note are the `auth.token` and `auth.session` configuration
-Both allow the definition of an expiration time, but there are differences
+options.
+Both allow the definition of an expiration time, but there are
-between the two that should be explained.
+differences between the two that should be explained.

 A token is generated within MBEE.
 It stores basic information about the user
-(such as username and token expiration time) encrypted using the server's secret
+(such as username and token expiration time), which is encrypted using the server's
-key (see the section on [Server Secret Key](#server-secret-key) above).
+secret key (see the section on [Server Secret Key](#server-secret-key) above).
 This
 token is used to authenticate the user during session token authentication as
 well as API token authentication.
 The `auth.token` section defines when this
 token expires.